eric-gustafson1/portfolio/README.md

 # Description

-Answer questions to test your knowledge of JavaScript.
+Portfolio page to display your dev skills.

 # Visuals